openstack-k8s-operators/ci-framework/docs/source/quickstart/04_non-virt.md

 about 30G of RAM, 10 Cores and 120G of disk space.
 It's more than the minimal requirements.

+Use `cifmw_rhol_post_crc_config` list to specify any additional post-configuration commands for CRC.

 ### 4. Place a pull secret in place

 Get the pull secret from [here](https://cloud.redhat.com/openshift/create/local)